Rufunsa District

 Rufunsa District is a district in Zambia, located in Lusaka Province.
 The district capital is Rufunsa.
 The district was established by President Michael Sata in 2012 by splitting Chongwe District.
-It is estimated to have a population of about 45,000.
+As of the 2022 Zambian census, it has a population of 81,733.

 Economy

 The main economic activity of the local people is subsistence farming.
 Rufunsa holds gold, copper, and other minerals, although mining is not well-developed.